Pharmr/almace-scaffolding/_app/_pages/about.md

 # Being sick sucks. <br> Pharmr makes it easier.
 {: style="color:#DDDDDD; font-size: 250%; text-align: center; line-height: 1.2;"}
 <br>
 <h1 style="text-align:center;"> We built a tool for the hundred million people who depend on drug therapy to live their lives.
-So you can get to that state where you're cruising, not just surviving.
-Access cutting-edge therapies, control your own scripts, and never run out insulin again.</h1>
+So you can get to that state where you're cruising, not just surviving.</h1>
 <br>
+With Pharmr, access cutting-edge therapies, control your own scripts, and never run out insulin again.
 <br>
 <h1 style="text-align:center;"> How it works</h1>
 <hr style="height:50px; visibility:hidden;" />
 ![Image](https://raw.githubusercontent.com/Pharmr/static-landing/master/_app/assets/svg/diamond.svg){: .no-resize.center}

-# Cruise on your maintenance therapy without drama or interruption, supported by specialists who (eat and breathe this stuff) nerd out over your sypmtoms and side effects.

-# Cruise on your maintenance therapy without drama or interruption, supported by nerdy specialists who truly get "you"

 <p style="text-align:center; font-weight:bold;">Find a protocol and subscribe</p>
 <p style="text-align:center;">Each protocol organized by a condition and drug class.
 A simple subscription lets you access a specialist and the drugstore in an ongoing basis.
 Approval required. </p>
 <br>